melange-re/melange-re.github.io/docs/melange-book/counter-1.md

 </div>
 ```

-Surprisingly, the `style` prop in ReasonReact doesn't take a string, instead it
+Unlike in React, the `style` prop in ReasonReact doesn't take a generic object,
-takes an object of type `ReactDOMStyle.t`. (what's the reason for this?)
+instead it takes an object of type `ReactDOMStyle.t` that is created by calling
-Obviously, this isn't an ideal way to style our app--we'll learn a better way to
+`ReactDOMStyle.make`.
+Obviously, this isn't an ideal way to style our app--we'll
-do it in a later section.
+learn a better way to do it in a later section.

 Congratulations!
 You've created your first ReasonReact app.
 We'll enhance this
 app in the coming sections.